 The only thing I like is that you have secured a niche for prisoners to make some money.
 Everyone is suing you and has no chances of losing on a case.
 This is your most admirable act in the last decades and maybe I just figured it out late.
 Thank you!

-Stanislav Metodiev Angelov, member of BPRA
+Stanislav Metodiev Angelov, BPRA